-On October 3, 2011, FFP Project 101 LLC filed an application for a preliminary permit, pursuant to section 4(f) of the Federal Power Act (FPA), proposing to study the feasibility of a hydropower project at the U.S. Army Corps of Engineers' (Corps) Oologah Lake Dam, located on the Verdigris River, in Rogers County, Oklahoma.
+On October 20, 2017, FFP Project 101, LLC filed an application for a preliminary permit, pursuant to section 4(f) of the Federal Power Act, proposing to study the feasibility of the Goldendale Energy Storage Project (project) to be located near Goldendale in Klickitat County, Washington and Sherman County, Oregon.
 The sole purpose of a preliminary permit, if issued, is to grant the permit holder priority to file a license application during the permit term.
 A preliminary permit does not authorize the permit holder to perform any land-disturbing activities or otherwise enter upon lands or waters owned by others without the owners' express permission.

-More information about this project, including a copy of the application, can be viewed or printed on the “eLibrary” link of Commission's Web site at http://www.ferc.gov/docs-filing/elibrary.asp.
-Enter the docket number (P-14300-000) in the docket number field to access the document.
+More information about this project, including a copy of the application, can be viewed or printed on the “eLibrary” link of Commission's website at http://www.ferc.gov/docs-filing/elibrary.asp.
+Enter the docket number (P-14861) in the docket number field to access the document.
 For assistance, contact FERC Online Support.

 BILLING CODE 6717-01-P